codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

 1. Disable Steam Guard for the account doing the Steam upload.
 This is not recommended, as it makes the Steam account less secure.

-2. Use sentry files that are generated after logging in successfully to Steam on the build machine.
-When these sentry files are present on the build machine, a Steam Guard code is not required.
+2. Use sentry files that are generated after logging in successfully to Steam.
+A Steam Guard code is not required when these sentry files are present on the build machine.
-So we are going to save the sentry files as secure environment variables and then place them at the correct path when the build starts.
+Thus, we will save the sentry files as secure environment variables and place them at the correct path when the build starts.

 ### Obtain the sentry files:
 First, you need to install the SteamCMD.